 He too believed that the true mystery of the heart is interior.
 However, not being a contemplative mystic but an active missionary, he was a realist.
 What he sees in the image he offered are two hearts, one exterior and one interior.

-“In the interior is a permanent disposition of availability, but it is always expressing itself through active external gestures in real time and in changing ways.
+“In the interior heart is a permanent disposition of availability, but it is always expressing itself through active external gestures in real time and in changing ways.
 The inner heart generates outer initiatives of love to express its inexhaustible riches.
 Thus, the loving disciple can, at one and the same time, dwell within this expansive double Heart, rooting himself in a lasting home – a state of being – while forging outward to invent ways of living the inner mystery through outgoing public action – a state of doing.”

 John Eudes’ icon of Jesus is an undeniable proclamation of the resurrection.
 Besides showing public witness, the outer heart adds to the image of the risen Lord a reminder of the events of his passion, his wounds, and his death as well as of the central proclamation of God’s saving love revealed in the Sacred Heart event.